-If you’re a drummer who occasionally plays cajon, you may feel a lot more comfortable with a dedicated cajon pedal.
-On the flip side, dedicated cajon players will open up a world of new playing opportunities with a dedicated pedal.
+If you’re a drummer who plays the cajon, you may feel a lot more comfortable with a dedicated cajon pedal.

 What are the Best Cajon Bass Drum Pedals?